Ryan-Longfellow/BullCowGame/README.md

 - Guess the Isogram...
 - Letter in guess and right place is a “Bull”.
 - Letter in guess, but wrong place is a “Cow”.

+Purpose of this project:
+- Get familiar with Unreal Engine environment
+- Get a better understanding of Unreal Engine syntax
+- Learn how to use code attached to an object to display information

+**Note:** Part of project was provided; however, the game itself was not created.
+Main purpose of this project is to get familiar with Unreal Engine before creating something from scratch.